I visited a real Barbie Dreamhouse — and saw why Barbie has stood the test of time.

 Nostalgia was certainly a big theme as I talked to various people visiting World of Barbie.

 While I certainly had some flashbacks from childhood, it was pretty special to watch my daughter live out her current dream.
 Next, we moved into a room with a big Barbie camper and watching the joy on my little girl's face certainly brought out all the feels.
-She made herself right at home — as she should since we play Barbie hours upon hours ever week.
-She relaxed on a hammock, pretend to drive the vehicle and honk the horn.
+She made herself right at home — as she should since we play Barbie hours upon hours every week.
+She relaxed on a hammock, pretended to drive the vehicle and honked the horn.
 Plenty of other people lined up to do the same.

 While waiting in line, I chatted to another staff member about what she had been seeing since the World of Barbie opened in March.
 The employee confirmed the diverse demographic on Wednesday was similar to other days.